PDLMobileApps/firebase-distribution-upload/README.md

 ## Credits

-This works is based on the Github action [wzieba/Firebase-Distribution-Github-Action](https://github.com/wzieba/Firebase-Distribution-Github-Action/)
+This work is based on the Github action [wzieba/Firebase-Distribution-Github-Action](https://github.com/wzieba/Firebase-Distribution-Github-Action/)